-• health, lifestyle and wellbeing (e.g. health care, information and awareness campaigns, specific initiatives to improve the well-being of employees);

-- family support (e.g. scholarships and summer camps for employees' children, inter-company crèches and specific activities to support parents); - free time (e.g. open days, sports and cultural initiatives, online portals of products and services with important conventions and discounts for employees); - working life and working environments (e.g. flexible working hours, individual development training, cultural growth and group celebrations).
+- health, lifestyle and wellbeing (e.g. health care, information and awareness campaigns, specific initiatives to improve the well-being of employees); - family support (e.g. company-integrated parental leave, scholarships and summer camps for employees' children, inter-company crèches and specific activities to support parents); - free time (e.g. open days, sports and cultural initiatives, online portals of products and services with important conventions and discounts for employees); - working life and working environments (e.g. flexible working hours, individual development training, cultural growth and group celebrations).

 The post-pandemic period has further confirmed the centrality of people's all-round well-being as a qualifying constituent element of the relationship between people and the company, and a generator, like other factors, of motivation and engagement, as well as a strategic lever for attracting and retaining people.
 Many actions undertaken over the past two years have been confirmed and strengthened.
-By way of example, we mention the main ones activated in the various affiliates of the group: online courses dedicated to promoting physical well-being, sports activity and a "healthy lifestyles", such as yoga, pilates, total body workout, mindfulness and - wellness training courses.
+By way of example, we mention the main activities in the various affiliates of the group: online courses dedicated to promoting physical well-being, sports activity and a "healthy lifestyle", such as yoga, pilates, total body workout, mindfulness and - wellness training courses.

-In addition, various programs such as the support desk for care-givers and family problems, courses for new parents, actions to support work from home have been activated to support better work-life balance management.
+In addition, various programs such as the support desk for caregivers and family problems, courses for new parents and caregivers, actions to support work from home have been activated to support better work-life balance management.

-During 2022, the company also increased coordination on the activities of the affiliates, soliciting exchanges and discussions between welfare managers on the topics of employee wellbeing and engagement through 3 international workshops focused on the three priorities identified as common areas of work at Group level: well-being, parenting, engagement initiatives.
+In recent years, the company has also increased coordination on the activities of the affiliates, soliciting exchanges and discussions between welfare managers on the topics of employee wellbeing and engagement through periodic international workshops focused on the priorities identified each year at Headquarters as common areas of work at Group level.